sandialabs/slycat/web-client/README.md

 pip install slycat-web-client
 ```

-:exclamation: **Note that for the Slycat web client to work, you must have a Slycat server running.
+**Note that for the Slycat web client to work, you must have a Slycat server running.
 See https://slycat.readthedocs.io/en/latest/ for details on setting up a server.**

 ## Basic Use